guidolamanna/win11-startmenu-styler-frostyglass-windhawk/README.md

-# ❄️ Frosty Glass Start Menu Theme for Windows 11
+❄️ Windows 11 Start Menu Styler: Frosty Glass Edition

 A clean, minimalist, and highly customizable frosted glass/acrylic theme for the Windows 11 Start Menu.
 This theme unifies the UI with smooth translucent borders, rounded corners, and a frosty aesthetic, extending even to the Windows Lock Screen.